fluencelabs/nox/bench/vm/results/README.md

   <img src="images/matrices.png" alt="Matrix tests" width="1015px"/>
 </p>

-Matrix tests are the ones where the floating-point arithmetic is used.
+Matrix tests are the ones where the floating-point arithmetic is used (except the `matrix_product` test).
 It's unclear why Asmble performs so poorly in the SVD decomposition test but performs fine in the QR decomposition test – that's a subject for further investigation.

 ### Conclusion